evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 ## Transportation capabilities

 The cargo capacity in the trunk is 709 liters.
 With the rear seat down, it is 1828 liters.
 On the roof, you can load up to 70kg.
-Under the hood there is frunk with more storage room.
-This frunk is 89 liter.
+Under the hood, there is frunk with more storage room.
+This frunk is 89 liters.
 Max weight is 2629kg, and with the base weight of 2265 kg, you can max load 364 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

 A towbar is standard equipment on this model.
 The maximum total weight on a braked trailer is 1600, and on unbraked, 750kg.